sketchplugins/plugin-directory/README.md

 - [chromatic-sketch](https://github.com/petterheterjag/chromatic-sketch) by Petter Nilsson:
 - [Clean Up SF Type](https://github.com/schwa23/cleanupsfui) by Joshua Dickens: Clean up usage of SF font per Apple's recommended guidelines
 - [Cleanup Useless Groups](https://github.com/bomberstudios/Cleanup-Useless-Groups) by Ale Muñoz: A plugin that cleans up your layer list by removing empty groups and flattening deeply nested groups.
+- [Clear Export Options](https://github.com/emrerussia/sketch-clear-export-options) by Emre J. Joshkun: Clear export options for all elements on all pages.
 - [Click Dummy](http://github.com/raureif) by Raureif: Export simple HTML click dummies to prototype interactivity.
 Just draw rectangles to create links between artboards.
 - [Click-Thru Prototype](https://github.com/markhorgan/click-thru-prototype) by Mark Horgan: Generates a HTML clickable prototype of your responsive website design
 - [Clipboard Fill ](http://github.com/ScottSavarie/Clipboard-Fill) by Scott Savarie: Paste whatever image is on your clipboard as the fill for any shape.
 - [Clipboard to Tilled Fill](https://github.com/MISoftware/Clipboard2TilledFill) by Ramon Mendes: Allows to paste the clipboard image as tilled fill of selected layers/shapes.
+- [Color Contrast Analyser](https://github.com/getflourish/Sketch-Color-Contrast-Analyser) by Florian Schulz: A plugin that calculates the color contrast of two layers and evaluates it against the WCAG.
+- [Color Contrast Analyzer](https://github.com/eaugustine/Sketch-Color-Contrast-Analyzer) by Florian Schulz | Erica Augustine: A plugin that calculates the color contrast of two layers and evaluates it against MCOE's guidelines.
+- [Color Copier](https://github.com/mfouquet/color-copier) by Michael Fouquet: Quickly copy the RGB, RGBA, HSB, HSL, HSLA, or HEX values for fill or border.
 - [Color Picker Plus](https://github.com/heysketch/sketch-color-picker-plus) by Aby Nimbalkar & Andrey Shakhmin: Allows to pick border color for selected layers using standard Sketch color picker
 - [Color Switch](https://github.com/lmwebdesign/Sketch3-ColorSwitch) by Luis Martinez: Quickly change border and fills colors from pre-set color palette.
 - [ColorBrightness](https://github.com/andex/ColorBrightness) by andex: